flexmonster/pivot-typescript/README.md

 ## Flexmonster Pivot Table & Charts

 Flexmonster Pivot Table & Charts is a powerful and fully customizable JavaScript component for web reporting.
-It is packed with all core features for data analysis and can easily become a part of your Vue data visualization project.
+It is packed with all core features for data analysis and can easily become a part of your TypeScript data visualization project.
 The tool supports popular frameworks like Angular, React, Vue, Blazor, and [more](https://www.flexmonster.com/doc/available-tutorials-integration?r=sample_ts_main).
 Also, Flexmonster connects to any data source, including SQL and NoSQL databases, JSON and CSV files, OLAP cubes, and Elasticsearch.

 This repository contains a sample [TypeScript](https://www.typescriptlang.org/) project for Flexmonster Pivot Table & Charts.